Schools struggle to staff up for youth mental health crisis

 Many of the schools that have wanted to hire more mental health workers simply can’t find them.
 School psychologist positions have been particularly hard to fill.

-Chicago, for example, added 32 school psychologist positions since the fall of 2019 but ended up with just one additional psychologist on staff this fall.
+Chicago, for example, added 32 school psychologist positions since fall 2019 but ended up with just one additional psychologist on staff this fall.
 Dozens of positions couldn’t be filled.

 Schools in Hillsborough County, Florida eliminated dozens of unfilled psychologist positions, leaving schools with 33 fewer psychologists this fall than pre-pandemic.
 Houston schools also cut more than a dozen psychologist roles it couldn’t fill before the pandemic.
 Instead, the district used the money to pay outside providers and hire psychologist interns.